aataraxiaa/petethedeveloper-hugo/content/post/ios10Widget.md

 +++
 date = "2016-08-16T11:04:12+01:00"
-title = "iOS 10: Getting your Widget ready in 2 simple steps" description = "iOS 10 turns widgets in to super-widgets.
-They now appear on the Home screen..." tags = [
+title = "iOS 10: Getting your Widget ready in 2 simple steps" tags = [
     "ios",
 ]